AlejandroFNadal/obsidian_vault/Rust/Ownership.md

 Instead, here we would use the Clone method.
 Values in the stack are Copied, values in the heap are Cloned.

+When we pass a parameter, we are changing ownership.
+When we create and pass a reference, we are borrowing.
 ## Borrowing
 We pass a value as a reference to a function.
 It borrows the value, but it does not own it.
 As it does not own it, it is not destroyed afterwards.
 ```